 Toxic relationships do not start out as toxic relationships; they start out just the same as regular, healthy relationships between individuals who are unaware that they are subconsciously trying to play out destructive dynamics with their romantic partners.

 Why do relationships become toxic?

-A lack of empathy, resentment, inverted masculine-feminine polarity, past trauma or abuse, and unfulfilled needs are some of the factors that may play a role in changing a healthy relationship to a toxic one.
+A lack of empathy, resentment, inverted masculine-feminine polarity, past trauma, or emotional abuse, and unfulfilled needs are some of the factors that may play a role in changing a healthy relationship to a toxic one.

 Can true love be toxic?

 No. In true love, partners have a deep understanding, respect, and trust towards each other.
 The opposite is true for relationships that become toxic.
 However, toxic relationships may feel like true love due to trauma bonding, or a subconscious attraction of destructive dynamics that arises from internal, unhealed wounds.

 - Any relationship that is harsh, harmful, manipulative, or malicious can be termed as toxic, even if there is no physical abuse.

 - Toxicity in a relationship can show up in emotional, verbal, or physical forms.

 - Hostile communication, lack of support, resentment, gaslighting, excessively controlling behavior and a lack of trust and transparency are some of the hallmark signs of a toxic relationship.